IAQ: How to Answer Customers’ Air Quality Questions

 Why should I care about how to reduce indoor air pollution?

 Indoor air is up to five times dirtier than outdoor air, and people spend up to 90% of their time indoors.
-Breathing unclean air can lead to long-term negative health effects and respiratory issues but improving indoor air quality isn’t as difficult as it might seem.
+Breathing unclean air can lead to long-term negative health effects and respiratory issues.
+Thankfully, technological advancements and greater demand for IAQ solutions have made it easier than ever to find products that create healthier, more comfortable spaces and protect system performance.
+Connecting your customers to IAQ solutions helps build stronger relationships and diversify your business.

 Do you know how to check air quality indoors?

 Conducting a home air check can happen around the clock with an IAQ monitor.
-These sensors detect particulate levels, pollen, dust and formaldehyde, among many other indoor pollutants.
-For customers wanting to know how to measure air quality at home or in their business, you can present a range of options at different price points.
+These sensors detect particulate levels, pollen, dust, and formaldehyde, among many other indoor pollutants.
+Ask your customers which pollutants they want to prioritize in their monitoring and present them a range of options at different price points.

 What is a HEPA filter or MERV filter ratings?

-HEPA means high-efficiency particulate absorbing.
-The Centers for Disease Control defines a HEPA filter as an air filter that removes more than 99.97% of particles 0.3 microns or larger at a specified flow rate of air.
+HEPA filters, or high-efficiency particulate air filters, remove more than 99.97% of particles 0.3 microns or larger at a specified flow rate of air, as defined by the Centers for Disease Control.

 Is there a product that can purify both air and surfaces safely?